Savvythelegend/PGDocs/docs/database_import.md

   same or newer, enabling *major upgrades* of PostgreSQL (e.g. from version 13.x to version 17.x)

-!!!
-Warning
+:::warning
-    When performing major upgrades of PostgreSQL you are responsible for making sure that applications are compatible with the new version and that the upgrade path of the objects contained in the database (including extensions) is feasible.
+When performing major upgrades of PostgreSQL you are responsible for making
+    sure that applications are compatible with the new version and that the upgrade path of the objects contained in the database (including extensions) is feasible.